-As the immunity of expectant mothers is low, they need to take special attention to stay safe from pollution- both indoor and outdoor.
-While most of us are very concerned about outdoor pollution, a very few of us are aware of the effects of indoor pollution.
-The outdoor pollutants find a way into your homes, which is often ignored.
+As the immunity of expectant mothers is low, they need to take special attention to staying safe from pollution- both indoors and outdoor.
+While most of us are very concerned about outdoor pollution, very few of us are aware of the effects of indoor pollution.
+The outdoor pollutants find a way into your homes, which are often ignored.
 The indoor air is 5-10 times more polluted than the indoor air, which is the reason why you need to take the right steps to keep the indoor air clean.
-Too much exposure to smog can lead to fatigue, restlessness.
-The pollutants in the air also affect the capacity of the lungs to work in full capacity.
+Too much exposure to smog can lead to fatigue and restlessness.
+The pollutants in the air also affect the capacity of the lungs to work at full capacity.
 Irritation in the nasal passage also leads to wheezing, and chest tightness.

 How does Pollution Affect the Baby?

-Not just the expectant mothers, but also the unborn babies are exposed to high health risk as a result of air pollution.
-Air pollution affects the lungs, the respiratory system of the unborn baby and also lead to a number of long-term complications.
-Air pollution also impairs the lung development of the unborn child and lead to low birth weight, premature birth and disturbed development of the immune system.
+Not just the expectant mothers, but also the unborn babies are exposed to high health risks as a result of air pollution.
+Air pollution affects the lungs, and the respiratory system of the unborn baby and also leads to a number of long-term complications.
+Air pollution also impairs the lung development of the unborn child and leads to low birth weight, premature birth, and disturbing development of the immune system.
 Air pollution also increases the chances of developing childhood asthma.
 Impaired lung development also contributes to infant mortality.